 Dr Joseph Fennel, Physics and Astronomy

-Apple orchards are a high value part of the UK food production network, however the industry faces increasing pressure to reduce costs whilst producing a higher quality, sustainable crop with fewer pesticides.
+Apple orchards are a high value part of the UK food production network, however the industry faces increasing pressure to reduce costs while producing a higher quality, sustainable crop with fewer pesticides.
 Understanding the structure of the fruit trees can provide plant growers and breeding nurseries with real benefits.
 Knowing where blossom forms, the size and shape of the canopy and the pattern of branches can help growers make decisions about how much water to supply, which products to apply to the crop and when to harvest.
 Using high precision laser devices, drone cameras and satellites allows different properties to be measured at different levels of precision.
 We are interested in understanding how we can combine these different techniques to provide growers with the information they need to produce better crops with less environmental impact.

 Evaluation of community junk food cafés’ impact on food supply chains, public health, deprived communities and reducing food waste in the North West.

 Arpana Verma, School of Health Sciences

 The project is looking to learn what added value is provided by the Junk Food Café in Skelmersdale, West Lancashire compared to other similar café projects throughout the North West.
 The Skelmersdale Junk Food Café gives people in a deprived community the opportunity to have healthy meals for as much or as little as they can afford.
 The meals are created from produce that is going out of date and donated by supermarkets and therefore reduces food waste.
 The café is run by people with mental health problems who are looking to improve their mental wellbeing through work and interacting with other people.
 This project will find out what added impacts are gained from the Skelmersdale version of the café and look at how this work can be rolled-out in other areas.
 We will also be looking at the evidence behind similar projects to find out what works best.